Azure/autorest.typescript/test/integration/generated/url2/README.md

 ### UrlClient

-`UrlClient` is the primary interface for developers using the UrlClient library.
+`UrlClient` is the primary interface for developers using the Url client library.
 Explore the methods on this client object to understand the different features of the Url service that you can access.